netdata/netdata/docs/netdata-agent/sizing-netdata-agents/disk-requirements-and-retention.md

     tier2, 365d      :a3, 2023-11-02, 59d
 ```

-`dbengine` supports up to 5 tiers.
-By default, 3 tiers are used:
+`dbengine` supports up to five tiers.
+By default, three tiers are used:

 |  Tier   |                                          Resolution                                          | Uncompressed Sample Size | Usually On Disk |
 |:-------:|:--------------------------------------------------------------------------------------------:|:------------------------:|:---------------:|